CocoCR300/dotdevelop/README.md

 **PLEASE NOTE!**

-This is an effort to get monodevelop open sourced again.
+This is an effort to get MonoDevelop open sourced again.

-**DotDevelop** will hopefully a full-featured integrated development environment (IDE) for .dotnet using Gtk.
+**DotDevelop** will hopefully be a full-featured integrated development environment (IDE) for .NET using GTK#.

 **Current Status**

 This branch is based on the last commit on 29 Jan 2020 (https://github.com/mono/monodevelop/commit/96b42aa0741af179a8e501f426b6ff5451c27264)

-It was refactored to compile / run again on linux.
+It was refactored to compile/run again on Linux.
 Other platforms will follow.

 **Contributors**

-to hack around, get a compiling copy as follows:
+To hack around, get a compiling copy as follows:

 ```
 git clone -b main https://github.com/dotdevelop/dotdevelop.git